gaqzi/reflections/content/shell/distil_git_logs_attached_to_a_file.md

 git logs --oneline --follow <file_path>
 ```

-Running the command on the markdown file that you're currently reading gives this:
+Running the command on the markdown file that you're currently reading prints out the
+following:

 ```bash
 git log --oneline